Thank you for wanting to stay informed. Here are some easy tips to stay up-to-date.

 UPDATE:

 On February 14, 2024 the Council of the Municipality of Huron Shores gave first reading to By-law #24-12 being a by-law to license Recreational Vehicles in the Municipality of Huron Shores.
-The second and third reading of By-law #24-12 is scheduled for March 13, 2024 at the Regular Meeting of Council.
+The second reading was passed in open Council on April 10, 2024, and the third and final was passed in open Council the 8th day of May, 2024.
 A copy of the by-law can be found here:

 Review the Draft Recreational Vehicle By-law here.